3C0D/obsidian_vocabulary_cards_review/README.md

 - The ↺ button is used to synchronize the code block after editing the markdown page.

+- caution : if you do a copy past of an existing code block,  delete the id in the new one.
+Else you are saving stats as one code block.

 ## Development (Add this to your README)

 ### Optional (SASS):